Updated 13 February 2020

-Now that the amendment regulations have been approved, IPONZ will officially notify the World Intellectual Property Organization (WIPO) of changes to its fees for trade mark and patent applications filed under the Madrid and Patent Cooperation Treaty systems.
-IPONZ will also make changes to its case management facility to allow for the new fees.
+Following the approval of amendment regulations, IPONZ officially notified the World Intellectual Property Organization (WIPO) of its fee changes for trade mark and patent applications filed under the Madrid and Patent Cooperation Treaty systems.
+IPONZ also made changes to accommodate the new fees in its online case management facility.